KwanLab/Autometa/LCA_README.md

 If you wish to have LCA set up your database information, simply pass the update flag when performing your first LCA.

-`python lca.py database_directory <path to where you want to keep the database files> -update <BLAST output file>`
+`$ python lca.py database_directory <path to where you want to keep the database files> -update <BLAST output file>`

 LCA will navigate to the specified directory, download and extract the database files before performing LCA.

 Additional help information may be found for the database selection by specifying help after selecting database_directory or database_files

-`python lca.py database_directory -h` or `python lca.py database_files -h`
+`$ python lca.py database_directory -h` or `python lca.py database_files -h`

 ### Additional Features

 LCA has additional optional arguments to provide greater flexibility

-1. Bitscore Filter\t(-f)\t[default = 90%]
+1. Bitscore Filter (-f)
-1. Verbose\t(-v)
+1. Verbose  (-v)
-1. Failure Information\t(-fail_info)
+1. Failure Information  (-fail_info)
 ___

-1. **Bitscore filter** is the designated value for ORFs to parse from the BLAST results.
+**Bitscore filter** is the designated value for ORFs to parse from the BLAST results.
 The default filters 90% and above of the top BLAST bitscore for each ORF.
 For reduced resolution, you can specify lower values as decimals to parse more hits from the BLAST results.
 This may result in a higher final LCA for each ORF being queried.

 _Example application of filter:_

-`python lca.py database_directory <path to database directory> -f 0.4 <BLAST file>`
+`$ python lca.py database_directory <path to database directory> -f 0.4 <BLAST file>`

-2. **Verbose** is the flag for printing LCA progress to the terminal.
+**Verbose** is the flag for printing LCA progress to the terminal.
 The default has verbose turned off.
 Simply specifying the `-v` flag will initiate printing to the terminal.

 _Example application of verbose:_

-`python lca.py database_directory <path to database directory> -v <BLAST file>`
+`$ python lca.py database_directory <path to database directory> -v <BLAST file>`

-3. **Failure Information** is a flag that writes out a file "output_filename_failed_orfs.lca" if any ORFs fail during the LCA analysis.
+**Failure Information** is a flag that writes out a file "output_filename_failed_orfs.lca" if any ORFs fail during the LCA analysis.

 _Example application of failure information tracking:_
-`python lca.py database_directory <path to database directory> -fail_info <BLAST file>`
+`$ python lca.py database_directory <path to database directory> -fail_info <BLAST file>`

 ## Deployment